 If you are a parent, if you are a grandparent, you know that there can be some jealousy between grandparents.

 While jealousy between grandparents is absolutely normal, it doesn’t have to signal war.

 Do grandparents experience the green-eyed monster of jealously?

 Well, that’s some question, isn’t it.

 To tell you the truth, it makes me a little uncomfortable, simply because the short answer is yes.

 Let’s delve deeper, shall we?

-The question, from a loving grandmama, who is happy to share, yet found herself in the momentary and surprisingly unexpected throes of jealousy brought on by the other grandmama holding her grandchild/spending time with her grandchild WITHOUT HER PRESENT (!) caused her to ask OMT!: Do other grandparents feel this way?
+The question, from a loving paternal grandmother, who is happy to share all she has, yet found herself in the momentary and surprisingly unexpected throes of jealousy brought on by the maternal grandmother holding her grandchild/spending time with her grandchild WITHOUT HER PRESENT (!) caused her to ask OMT!: Do other grandparents feel this way?